Skip to Content

 This post may contain affiliate links, and you can read our disclosure information here–

-Pickled beet eggs would be fine for most low carb diets in my opinion if you stick with the beet juice on the eggs and avoid eating the whole beets.
+Pickled beet eggs would be fine for most low-carb diets if you stick with the beet juice on the eggs and avoid eating the whole beets.

-If you are worried about the beet juice, I have included pickled red cabbage eggs as an alternative low carb or keto pickled egg option.
+If you are really worried about the beet juice, I have included pickled red cabbage eggs as an alternative keto pickled egg option.

-The red cabbage keto rendition is just as tasty as the red beet version and just as beautiful.
-Oh, and one more plus to pickled eggs as a low carb snack…..they’re easy to make!
+The red cabbage version is just as tasty as the red beet version and just as beautiful.
+Oh, and one more plus to pickled eggs as a low-carb snack…..they’re easy to make!

-It is really challenging to find tasty low carb snack options when traveling, whether you are in an airport, driving along the highway on a road trip, or just on a long commute to the office.
+Have you found it challenging to find tasty low-carb snack options when traveling?
+Whether you are in an airport, driving along the highway on a road trip, or just on a long commute to the office, my family found this frustrating.

 I first experienced pickled eggs on a road trip out East to visit my son in Connecticut, where he was going to host his first Thanksgiving dinner in his new apartment.
 He was 22 years old and this was kind of a big deal for all of us.

-How to Lower the Carbs in Pickled Eggs
+How to Lower the Carbs Even More in Pickled Eggs

 Example of pickled red cabbage eggs cut in half, with shredded red cabbage surrounding them.